FlashLips: 100-FPS Mask-Free Latent Lip-Sync using Reconstruction Instead of Diffusion or GANs: Experiments

 In LipScore, our models are the top two in both protocols, ensuring highest lip-sync quality.
 In identity preservation (ID), we are first in reconstruction tied with LatentSync, and second in cross-audio behind it, tied with IP-LAP, while being up to \textbf{19.2$\times$} and \textbf{25.8$\times$} faster, respectively.
 This reflects strong lip–audio alignment and identity retention across the full sequence.

 For pixel-level metrics (PSNR, SSIM), we place third with a narrow gap, and second in LPIPS, showing that our one-step reconstruction maintains high image fidelity.

-Overall, FlashLips delivers state-of-the-art visual and synchronization quality while maintaining faster-than-real-time throughput: \textbf{109.4}~FPS for the UNet and \textbf{66.8}~FPS for the Transformer base models. \textit{User study results are provided in the supplementary materials.}
+Overall, FlashLips delivers state-of-the-art visual and synchronization quality while maintaining faster-than-real-time throughput: \textbf{109.4}~FPS for the U-Net and \textbf{66.8}~FPS for the Transformer base models. \textit{User study results are provided in the supplementary materials.}